The Roman Age

 Mid-1st Century B.C. - Mid-5th Century A.D.

-Romanisation in the Veneto Region was a gradual process that did not involve the military.
-The Roman city of Vicetia, like other cities in Veneto, thus developed uninterrupted on the site of the existing urban nucleus.
+The Romanization of Veneto was a gradual process, without military intervention.
+Therefore, the Roman city of Vicetia, like other cities in Veneto, developed seamlessly over the existing urban core.

-After communities in Northern Italy were granted citizenship in 49 B.C., Vicenza became a municipium with its own magistrates, a territory to manage and all the public structures it required for its new role.
+Following the granting of Roman citizenship to the communities of northern Italy in 49 BC, Vicenza became a municipium with its own magistrates, a territory to manage, and all the public facilities necessary for its new function.

-The large pictorial mosaic from Piazza Biade, late 4th Century A.D., features panels with scenes of heroic hunting and heroes fighting animals inserted into a busy decorative weave.
+The large figurative mosaic from Piazza Biade, dating back to the late 4th century AD, features panels depicting heroic hunting scenes and heroes battling animals, set within a dense decorative pattern.

 ![]() |